teresho4/scRNA-seq_atlas_Hs_PBMC_aging/README.md

-# SINGLE-CELL ATLAS OF HUMAN BLOOD DURING HEALTHY AGING
+## SINGLE-CELL ATLAS OF HUMAN BLOOD DURING HEALTHY AGING

-In this repository you can find the scripts for the manuscrpt Terekhova M., Swain A., Bohacova P. et al. Single-cell atlas of human blood during healthy aging.
+In this repository you can find the scripts for the manuscript Terekhova M., Swain A., Bohacova P. et al. Single-cell atlas of human blood during healthy aging.

 <table style="width: 100%" bordercolor="#ffffff">
     <colgroup>